Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Cell Phone Policy

-Each year, the BELL staff revisits the cell phone policy to ensure that it aligns with best practices in both safety and community engagement.
-The main goal of the BELL cell phone policy is to allow you to stay tuned into each other, the program and your natural surroundings.
-You may experience a lot of benefits from letting go of the frequent connection to technology, as it often helps BELL students adjust to a new environment more quickly and form a stronger community.
+You will be asked to leave your cell phones in a secure location (e.g., your dorm space or a bag that you can carry with you) for many parts of the BELL program.
+Unless a phone is used for a part of a lesson or field trip, we expect you to have the phones secured and away during all program lessons and activities.
+This will include field trips where you might want to take photos, so it’s important to prepare in advance and bring a camera that is separate from a cell phone.
+The main goal of the BELL cell phone policy is to allow you to stay tuned into each other, the program and your natural surroundings. -BELL students benefit from letting go of the frequent connection to technology, as it often helps to adjust to a new environment more quickly and form a stronger community.
 While some spaces or parts of the day at BELL will be entirely cell phone free, you will still have opportunities to keep in touch with friends and family at home who you lean on for support.
-You will learn about the BELL cell phone policy during on-site program orientation.
+Continued violation of the BELL cell phone policy will result in a call to your parent/guardian.

 Swimming during BELL

 BELL: Eastern Sierras does not allow any swimming, though you will be spending some time near bodies of water.
-You should feel comfortable on a boat and near bodies of water.
-For example, you will not be permitted to swim during their visit to Mono Lake.
+You should feel comfortable near bodies of water.
+For example, you will not be permitted to swim during your visit to Mono Lake.

 Community Living